-Our 2002 and 2006 HHMI professor grants supported the development of a strategic approach to mentoring through a hierarchical model that provides an academic support system for students from groups traditionally underrepresented in the sciences.
+Our 2002, 2006, and 2010 HHMI Professor grants supported the development of a strategic approach to mentoring through a hierarchical model that provides an academic support system for students from groups traditionally underrepresented in the sciences.
 The model includes several initiatives designed to help students advance in science, technology, engineering, and mathematics (STEM) disciplines.

 Central to the model is a "mentoring ladder," which allows enthusiasm for science and research to be transferred from one group to the next.
-Beginning with my team at the top, particularly Zakiya Wilson and Saundra McGuire, the ladder flows to faculty to secondary school teachers and graduate students then to undergraduates and high school students.
+Beginning with my team at the top, particularly Gloria Thomas and Saundra McGuire, the ladder flows from faculty to secondary school teachers and graduate students, then to undergraduates and high school students.
 The ladder provides a supportive environment for entering students to improve their academic standing through mentoring activities that encourage development of higher order thinking skills according to Bloom's classical learning hierarchy.
 The goal is to help these young students achieve academic success and learn how to mentor their peers and younger students.

-- Extend the mentoring ladder model to international partners, beginning with the University of the Western Cape in South Africa; and
+- Extend the mentoring ladder model to international partners

 - Introduce a new undergraduate research minor for STEM undergraduates through LSU's Honors College that will expand academic preparation for students interested in pursuing research careers